turbot/steampipe-plugin-terraform/docs/index.md

 **NOTE:** If paths includes `*`, all files (including non-Terraform configuration files) in the CWD will be matched, which may cause errors if incompatible file types exist.

-#### Configuring GitHub URLs
+#### Configuring GitHub/GitLab/BitBucket URLs

-You can define a list of URL as input to search for terraform files from a variety of protocols.
+You can define a list of GitHub URL as input to search for terraform files from a variety of protocols.
 For example:

 - `github.com/turbot/polygoat//*.tf` matches all top-level Terraform configuration files in the specified github repository.
 - `github.com/turbot/polygoat//**/*tf` matches all Terraform configuration files in the specified github repository and all sub-directories.